Erika Montresor

 What I suggest

-Visit Verona early in the morning, at the hour of the first coffee, to wake up with the inhabitants and discover the most authentic Verona.
+Early in the morning, at the hour of the first coffee, take a stroll in the city to wake up with locals and discover the most authentic Verona.

-Take the time to walk with me through the less crowded alleys, to get to know the most charming neighborhoods, such as the Duomo or San Zeno districts, my favourites.
+Take the time to walk with me along the less crowded alleys, to get to know the most charming neighborhoods, such as Duomo or San Zeno, my favourites.

-Visit the many museums in Verona, to follow a path from the ancient to the contemporary and observe not only the works but also the details of the installations.
+Let me guide you into the many museums in Verona, such as the Castelvecchio Museum and the Maffei House Museum, to discover all the treasures an to follow a path from the ancient to the contemporary and observe not only the works of art, but also the details of the installations.

-If you have a few days available, I would also suggest visiting the surrounding area, from the land of Amarone, where the renowned tradition of wine is combined with the heritage of historic villas, to the Soave area, Lake Garda, with its unforgettable landscapes and characteristic villages
+If you have a few days available, I would also suggest to take a trip to the surroundings of Verona, from Valpolicella, the land of Amarone, where the renowned tradition of wine is combined with the heritage of historic villas, to the Soave area, and don't miss Lake Garda, with its unforgettable landscapes and characteristic villages.

 Visit Maffei House Museum a journey from the ancient to the contemporary